INFORMATION REQUIRED *

 Nevada is a negligence per se state.
 “Negligence per se” is a claim of negligence based on the fact that the defendant broke the law.
 It is typically easy for the plaintiff to prove negligence in a truck accident case that resulted from a broken federal or state regulation.
 The plaintiff must simply show that, had the defendant followed the laws, the accident would not have happened.
 The judge or jury will more often than not rule in the plaintiff’s favor if there is proof the defendant broke the law, and that this caused the crash.

-After a truck accident in Las Vegas, you will likely have to deal with the trucking company’s vehicle insurer.
+After a commercial truck accident in Las Vegas, you will likely have to deal with the trucking company’s vehicle insurer.
 An insurance claims adjuster from the company may contact you as soon as the day of the collision.
 The insurance company wants to get to the bottom of who caused the accident, the extent of damages, and how much a settlement will cost.
 Do not agree to a fast settlement over the phone or give a recorded statement.
 The company can use your statement against you in court.
 You may also have to communicate with your own car insurance company.
-Speak with an attorney when in doubt about conversations with insurers.
+Speak with an accident attorney when in doubt about conversations with insurers.